“All these worlds are yours, except Europa. Attempt no landings there.” - Arthur C. Clark, 2010 A Space Odyssey.

 Europa is best known for the series of dark streaks that crisscross the entire globe, called lineae.
 The largest of these bands are more than 20 km across and often consist of a dark, diffuse outer edges, regular striations and a central lighter band.
 The most likely hypothesis regarding these lineae states that they may have been produced by a series of eruptions of warm ice which occurred as the crust opened and exposed the warm layers beneath.

-These earrings pay tribute to this moon and the mythical figure after which it is named.
+This pendant pays tribute to this moon and the mythical figure after which it is named.